 Federation of International Human Rights Museums

-The International Slavery Museum has coordinated the establishment of a new initiative called the Federation of International Human Rights Museums (FIHRM).
+The International Slavery Museum has coordinated the establishment of an initiative called the Federation of International Human Rights Museums (FIHRM).

 The federation enables museums who deal with sensitive and controversial subjects such as transatlantic slavery, the Holocaust and human rights to work together and share new thinking and initiatives in a supportive environment.